mzivic7/endcord/configuration.md

     Wether to use external resources for Rich Presence (like custom pictures).
 - `emoji_as_text = False`
     Will convert emoji characters to their names.
 Enable if emoji are not supported by terminal.
+- `native_media_player = False`
+    Use system native media player instead in-terminal ASCII art.
+- `save_sumamries = True`
+    Wether to save summaries to disk.
+Disable to save RAM and reduce disk writes.
 - `only_one_open_server = False`
     Force only one open server at a time in tree.
 When one is opened other is closed, excluding DMs.
 - `custom_host = None`
     Custom host to connect to, like `spacebar.chat`.
-Set to none to use default host (`discord.com`).
+Set to None to use default host (`discord.com`)
 - `"disable_easter_eggs = False`
     In case some easter egg is annoying.